Domenico Tedesco

-Domenico Tedesco (/it/; born 12 September 1985) is an Italian-German professional football manager who is the head coach of Turkish Süper Lig club Fenerbahçe.
+Domenico Tedesco (/it/; born 12 September 1985) is an Italian-German professional football coach who was most recently the head coach of Serie A club Bologna.

 A former youth coach at VfB Stuttgart and Hoffenheim, he made his senior breakthrough at Erzgebirge Aue in March 2017, keeping the last-placed 2.
 Bundesliga side up.
 He was appointed by Schalke 04 later that year and finished second in the Bundesliga in his debut season, also reaching the UEFA Champions League knockout phase, before leaving in March 2019.

-Tedesco then coached Spartak Moscow (2019–2021), finishing runners-up in the Russian Premier League in 2020–21.
-In December 2021 he took over RB Leipzig, winning the club’s first major trophy, the 2022 DFB-Pokal, and reaching the UEFA Europa League semi-finals, departing in September 2022.
+Tedesco then coached Spartak Moscow (2019–2021), finishing second in the Russian Premier League in 2020–21.
+In December 2021, he took over RB Leipzig, winning the club’s first major trophy, the 2022 DFB-Pokal, and reaching the UEFA Europa League semi-finals, departing in September 2022.

-In February 2023 he became head coach of the Belgium national team, guiding an unbeaten qualification for UEFA Euro 2024 before a round-of-16 exit; he left the post in January 2025.
-Ten days after José Mourinho’s departure, Tedesco was appointed Fenerbahçe manager on a two-year contract in September 2025.
+In February 2023, he became head coach of the Belgium national team.
+After completing the qualification campaign for UEFA Euro 2024 unbeaten, the team exited the main tournament in the Round of 16.
+Tedesco left the post in January 2025.
+In September 2025, ten days after José Mourinho’s departure, Tedesco was appointed as the new manager of Fenerbahçe on a two-year contract, which was abrogated in April 2026.

+In 10 June 2026, he became head coach of the Serie A club Bologna.
+He was dismissed in September 2026.

 Early life

 Domenico Tedesco was born on 12 September 1985 in Rossano, Province of Cosenza, Calabria, Italy.
 When he was two years old, his family emigrated to Esslingen in the German state of Baden-Württemberg; he later acquired German citizenship.

 As a youth and amateur he played locally, including for ASV Aichwald in the Kreisliga A in the Stuttgart region.

 Alongside his early coaching work Tedesco completed a co-operative bachelor’s degree in business engineering in Stuttgart and later a master’s degree in innovation/industrial management; during this period he also worked in the automotive sector in Baden-Württemberg.

-On 1 July 2008 he joined the youth department of VfB Stuttgart as an assistant coach under Thomas Schneider; from 2013 he served as assistant of the under-17 team.
+On 1 July 2008, he joined the youth department of VfB Stuttgart as an assistant coach under Thomas Schneider; from 2013 he served as assistant of the under-17 team.
 After the 2014–15 season he left Stuttgart to become a youth coach at 1899 Hoffenheim, and ahead of 2016–17 he was promoted to the club’s under-19 side.